datarefinery/API-PMH/Discussion.md

 will allow you to use verbs on specific sets

 In keeping with the 'keep it simple' (for the consumer) principle we will impose that every implementation for an `<entity>` responds to /sets/ and returns at least one set named 'default' with an id of 0.
 And also that all verb calls will default to set=0.
-From an implemenation perspective this is verb simple - it means the only imposed minimum is that a static response has to be crafted as a response to the verb  /sets/
+From an implemenation perspective this is very simple - it means the only imposed minimum is that a static response has to be crafted as a response to the verb  /sets/

-## Implementing subsets
-Observationally it should be quite simple using the current crop of 'noSQL databases' to implement subsets because `<entity>/<subset>` maps quite neatly into their own data structures:
+Another observation is that it should be quite simple using the current crop of 'noSQL databases' to implement subsets because `<entity>/<subset>` maps quite neatly into their own data structures:
 * [Elasticsearch](http://www.elasticsearch.org/) = index/type
 * [MongoDB](http://www.mongodb.org/) = database/collection
 * [RethinkDB](http://rethinkdb.com/) = database/table